ppy/osu-wiki/wiki/Tournaments/CWC/2018/en.md

    - Room settings are osu!catch, Team-Vs., Win Condition: 'ScoreV2'.
 Room name must be "CWC 2018: (TeamRed) vs (TeamBlue)".
    - The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.

-2. Players are free to select up to two warm-up maps.
+2. Each team is free to select up to one warm-up map.
 Using beatmaps with questionable content is prohibited.
 All maps must be osu!catch specific maps.
 3. Each captain can ban **one beatmap** to be selected from the pool.
 These beatmaps are not allowed to be picked by any team in the entire match.
 4. Beatmap selection will alternate between each captain selecting a beatmap out of the map pool.
 5. Each captain must use "!roll" once in #multiplayer.
+   - The loser of the !roll starts banning.
    - The winner of the !roll starts picking the first beatmap of the match.
-   - The loser of the !roll starts banning.

 6. Captains may pick freely from any bracket.
    - In case of a tie, the tiebreaker map must be played.